rgeorgia/InfinityDesktop/create_desktop/create.raku/README.md

-# Perl Version for Creating Infinity DE
+# Rakudo Version for Creating Infinity DE

 1. Check if root permission.
 If not, exit.
 2. Update /etc/modules.conf